twitter-archive/distributedlog/docs/operations/performance.rst

 Performance Tuning
 ==================

-We've found that this values are giving us the best performances (please refer to :doc`/configuration/core` for the meaning of each setting):
+We've found that the following settings have given us the best performance (please refer to :doc`/configuration/core` for the meaning of each setting):

 DL Zookeeper Settings
 ---------------------